plaid/income-sample/README.md

 When asked to connect to a bank while in Sandbox mode, supply the credentials `user_good` and `pass_good` and the MFA code of `1234` if you're asked for it.
 In Sandbox mode, the only "income" that exists is the interest income on the Plaid Savings account.
 Payroll income is a little more exciting.

-In the debug panel is a button that simulates what the Income flow might look like if you were to run an income pre-check call with an employer that results in a "HIGH" confidence level.
+In the debug panel (the little accordion component at the bottom of the screen) is a button that simulates what the Income flow might look like if you were to run an income pre-check call with an employer that results in a "HIGH" confidence level.
 This call only works in Sandbox mode.

 ## (Optional) Receiving webhooks